jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-3/jou4100-eda-group-3.md

 ```

 ![Exploratory Chart](<Exploratory-Chart.png>)
-*Figure 4: PNG file of a pie chart created in Google Sheets visualizing the proportional distribution between commuting methods for the employed labour force aged over 15 in Ottawa.*
+*Figure 5: PNG file of a pie chart created in Google Sheets visualizing the proportional distribution between commuting methods for the employed labour force aged over 15 in Ottawa.*

 We chose to analyze the commuting methods for the City of Ottawa variables we wanted to assess how people commute across the city.
 More specifically we wanted to analyse the disparity between using personal vehicles to commute versus alternative methods such as public transit, walking and biking for the employed labour force in Ottawa.

 It stood out to us that 76.8 per cent of Ottawa’s employed labour force over the age of 15 drove to work, as opposed to less than 25 per cent using alternative methods of transportation to commute.
 We have presented this data in a Google Sheets pivot table and pie chart, as well as in the Table and Pie Chart functions in Markdown.

+Statistics Canada writes that pie charts are "best used for displaying statistical information when there are no more than six components only — otherwise, the resulting picture will be too complex to understand" in its *Power from Data* hanbook (Statistics Canada, 2021).

+Our chart displayed six categories, therefore the pie chart was effective visual format to simplistically convey our data's focus on how commuting methods are divided in Ottawa.

 Therefore, we were curious as to why the large majority of commuters used personal vehicles to get to work and how they could be incentivized to use a more eco-friendly alternative method, leading us to consider pursuing a story about what initiatives and investment the City of Ottawa is undertaking to improve public and active transportation infrastructure across the city.